 So while the two institutions may be polar opposites in some ways, the poles are connected by a common dedication to the crucial role of liberal education in bringing up free men and women who understand the freedoms we cherish because they partake in them fully.
 While relatively few St. John’s graduates may become military officers (although an increasing number are going into national defense careers), and relatively few Naval Academy graduates may become academics (although some percentage have always entered academia), all our graduates are educated for freedom—that is, they all have a liberal education.
 Our nation relies on such liberally educated men and women to protect the freedoms that heroes like Erik Kristensen fought and died to defend.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
-This piece orginally appeared at Huffington Post College and is republished here with permission of the author.
+This essay originally appeared at Huffington Post College and is republished here with permission of the author.